- About us

 We also share your information with third parties in order to deliver the following services to you:

-- contacting you to check if you wish to remain a patient of ours
+- Contacting you to check if you wish to remain a client of ours

 We will only disclose your information on a need-to-know basis and will limit any information that we share to the minimum necessary.
 We also have third party agreements in place to protect your information.

-In certain circumstances or if required by law, we may need to disclose your information to a third party not connected with your health care, including law enforcement or government agencies.
+In certain circumstances or if required by law, we may need to disclose your information to a third party not connected with your health care, or other law enforcement or government agencies.

 Some of your information may be transferred out of the European Economic Area (EEA), primarily for creating medical devices such as crowns.
 Where information is transferred outside of the European Economic Area (“EEA”), we require that appropriate safeguards are in place and we use contracts that require the recipient to protect your Personal Data to the same standards as it would be within the EEA.